Privacy notice

 • authorised personnel from visiting regulatory authorities, including the Care Quality Commission, The Health & Safety Executive;

-• Insurance Company(s) associated with company benefits, employers and public liability insurance, medical malpractice cover.
+• Insurance Company(s) associated with company benefits, employers and public liability insurance, medical malpractice cover;

 We also share with our trusted partners to help us provide services to you.
 For example, as a private patient paying for our service, you will be directed, to Stripe, a global leader in card payments, who process secure payments to comply with the Payment Card Industry Data Security Standard (PCI DSS) standards.
 We do not store or record any of your bank or card details during this process.